USS Olympia (C-6): World War I

-hitting the rocks says her original armament of four eight-inch and ten five-inch guns had been replaced by twelve five-inch guns 'a few years ago".
+hitting the rocks says her original armament of four eight-inch and ten five-inch guns had been replaced by twelve five-inch guns "a few years ago."
 Olympia departed Charleston on April 28, 1918 carrying an expeditionary force bound for Russia.
 Russia, which had previously been a member of the Allied Powers, was in the midst of civil war and had signed a separate peace with Germany.
 On June 9, 1918, the ship arrived in Murmansk, Russia, and deployed the peacekeeping force.
 She subsequently assisted in the occupation of Archangel against Bolshevik forces.

-After the end of the war, the Olympia sailed to the Mediterranean via Portsmouth, England.
+After the end of the war, Olympia sailed to the Mediterranean via Portsmouth, England.
 In December 1918, the ship became the flagship for American naval forces stationed in the eastern Mediterranean Sea.
 While on this assignment, she continued in her old role of showing the flag and conducting goodwill visits in various Mediterranean ports.
 This included a period of policing duty in the Adriatic Sea from January 21 to October 25, 1919; the Dalmatian coast was in a state of turmoil following the collapse of the Austro-Hungarian Empire at the end of the war.
 On April 1, 1919, she was in Spalato, now Split, with Israel and Lansdale.
 On August 18, she steamed to the Black Sea to aid the return of refugees from the Balkans who had fled during the war.
 She was back in the Adriatic Sea by September 19, and four days later had to deploy a landing party to prevent an incident between Italian and Yugoslavian forces.

-The Olympia briefly returned to Charleston on November 24, 1919.
+Olympia briefly returned to Charleston on November 24, 1919.
 The following year, she was reclassified CA-15.
 She then prepared for another tour of duty in the Adriatic, departing from New York on February 14, 1920.
 This was concluded on May 25, 1921, when the ship returned to Charleston.
 A month after her arrival she was made the flagship of the Atlantic Fleet's training unit.
 She then participated in joint Army-Navy experiments in July, during which the former German warships Ostfriesland and Frankfurt were sunk off the Virginia Capes.
 She was again reclassified as CL-15 that year.